Real Letters 2010 DMG 5,600 Lamb J

 "She's really working hard" the vet said as she examined Gypsy.
 I could feel myself working into a panic.
 What if she needed to be put down?
 I didn't want her to suffer.
 The vet gave her a shot of high dose steroids.
 The treatment could have some serious side effects and cost $300.00.
 You start asking those questions that you don't want to think about.
 How much can I afford to put into my ailing horse and how much will I allow her to suffer?
 The next few days I watched over her closely, spending extra time with her, grooming her, walking her and just sitting under a tree watching her eat.
 Terry had bought Gypsy, at an auction.
 Nine months later she had surprised us with a beautiful foal who we named Cheyenne.
 She had given us so much, I just couldn't lose her.

 But, Gypsy proved that although she was small she was tough.
 She experienced no side effects and the treatment seems to have helped.
 But, what about next time?
 I knew I had to find answers and a way to help my little horse.
 I recalled a catalog I had received called "Springtime".
 A huge supporter of alternative medicine in humans I decided to see what it could do for my horse.
 I started Gypsy on two products, the Breather Powder and DMG 5,600.
-The Breather Powder improves oxygenation and heart and lung function.
-The DMG 5,600 enhanced energy production, reduces lactic buildup, strengthens the immune response and supports oxygen utilization.
+The Breather Powder supports normal function and integrity of the lungs.
+The DMG 5,600 supports healthy oxygen utilization, which is essential for energy production and stamina and reduces lactic acid buildup due to exercise.
 I kept her stall dust and mold free and only use wood shavings.
 It has been almost a year since her last spell.
 Gypsy has put on weight and is a picture of good health.
 When I see her running with the herd I get a lump in my throat.
 I'm glad that I was able to find something that helped my little horse have a better life so she can just enjoy being a horse.

 Jowana Lamb, Delaware